idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 !listing htgr/triso_fuel/triso_2d_aspherical.i block=gen language=cpp

+`TRISO3DMeshGenerator` creates a 3D mesh appropriate for use in TRISO analysis.
+The user supplies radial coordinates that mark the boundaries of mesh blocks.
+A list of numbers of elements per block is also supplied.
+A `0` for the elements in the block represents a gap and is typically used for the gap that opens between the buffer and IPyC layers.

+!listing htgr/triso_fuel/triso_3d.i block=gen language=cpp

 ## UserObjects

 `TRISOGeometry` outputs the TRISO particle and pebble geometry determined from the mesh at the beginning of the simulation.
 This capability is available in 2D and 3D.